TheRealToxicDev/The-Watchers-Ticket-Bot/README.md

 ---

+## Dev Note
+* This bot is extremely outdated but should still work, I will release a updated version soon ❤️

+---

 ### Command List & Info

 Below you'll find a list of all commands that ツ Ticket Bot ツ has, along with a short description of what each command does.